 Google shareholders weren’t willing to make a $1.6 billion bet on a company that might get sued out of existence, and the stated dedication to helping YouTube craft a technological solution to its copyright problems assuaged some of those fears.

-YouTube also benefited from a then-decade-old US law that governed how information was shared and policed around the internet.
-The Digital Millennium Copyright Act, signed into law by President Clinton in 1998, provided complete immunity to internet service providers and platforms from copyright claims when their users uploaded or shared infringing material.
+YouTube also benefited from a then decade-old US statute that governed how information was shared and policed around the internet.
+The Digital Millennium Copyright Act (DMCA), signed into law by President Clinton in 1998, provided complete immunity to internet service providers and platforms from copyright claims when their users uploaded or shared infringing material.

 Under the law’s safe-harbour provisions, services such as YouTube aren’t immediately liable when a user independently uploads copyright-protected materials to the websites.
 But the law does put the onus on YouTube and other user-driven content sites to remove copyright-infringing material as soon as they know about it, or face legal consequences themselves.

 This is very different from asking the platforms to prevent copyright violations.
 If a user uploads content he or she doesn’t own, it can legally stay on the site until someone alerts YouTube about it.
 If the same protected music or video reappears seconds after YouTube removes it, the site is not liable until it is notified of the recurrence.
 Even YouTube has admitted that the protections from copyright liability in the DMCA have been crucial to its success.
 “We definitely depend on the safe-harbour provisions,” former YouTube spokesman Ricardo Reyes told tech magazine 5 a decade ago, on the 10th anniversary of the DMCA’s passage.

 Observers widely praised the law in those early days of streaming music and video.
 The same 5 article said that, were it not for the passage of the DMCA and the protection it provided, the interactive sites that led the Web 2.0 boom – the participatory and social web of blogs and Facebook – likely never would have materialised.